Tsiakas-OU/eyeteach-ML/README.md

 - `classifier_trial_meco.py`: classification of comprehension accuracy - MECO passage level
 - `clustering_trial_meco.py`: clustering of eye-tracking features and comprehension data - MECO passage level

-## Data Used
+## Attribution
-For the purpose of the EYE-TEACH project, we use existing datasets for eye-tracking.
+For the purpose of the EYE-TEACH project, we sourced existing datasets and codes from:
-- For MECO-L1, we got the data and code from: https://osf.io/3527a/
-- For WebQAmGaze, we got the (pre_processed_) data and code from: https://github.com/tfnribeiro/WebQAmGaze
+- [MECO-L1](https://osf.io/3527a/), licensed under [CC-By Attribution 4.0 International],
+- [WebQAmGaze](https://github.com/tfnribeiro/WebQAmGaze), licensed under [CC-By Attribution 4.0 International],
+- ...

 ## Training datasets
 Based on the existing datasets mentioned above, for this project we use: